zzzprojects/learn-orm/tutorials/vb-net/basic-controls.md

 <img src="images/winforms-6.png">

-It will open the **Properties** windows and you can easily update the properties on the selected control from this window.
+It will open the **Properties** windows, and you can easily update the properties on the selected control from this window.

 <img src="images/winforms-7.png">

 Let's change the **Text** property of a Button control to **Click Me!** and you will see that the text of the button is changed.
-Now to define the click event of a button, double click on the button and it will open the code file which contains the event definition.
+Now to define the click event of a button, double click on the button and it will open the code file containing the event definition.

 ### Button Control Events